AWS Lambda Alternative for AI Agents, Webhooks & APIs

 Codehooks: All-in-One Serverless Backend

-Codehooks is purpose-built for webhooks, APIs, and backend automation — delivering what takes 5+ AWS services in a single platform.
+Codehooks is purpose-built for quick APIs, webhooks, and backend automation — delivering what takes 5+ AWS services in a single platform.

 Key Differences